git pre-commit Hooks for Python

 formatting standard.
 If a file already meets that standard, the file is not modified.

-'s pre-commit hook, the modifications made to
+Thus, when git commit fails due black's pre-commit hook, the modifications made to

-must be staged.
+the file by black must be staged.
 For example:

 $ # Stage a file that was modified $ git add app/app.py $ # This will fail due to pre-commit hook - black will reformat $PROJ/app/app.py $ git commit -m 'example commit 1' black....................................................................Failed hookid: black Files were modified by this hook.
 Additional output: reformatted app/app.py All done! ✨ 🍰 ✨ 1 file reformatted.
 Flake8...................................................................Passed $ # We can see that black modified $PROJ/app/app.py $ git status On branch master Changes to be committed: (use "git reset HEAD <file>..." to unstage) modified: app/app.py Changes not staged for commit: (use "git add <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory) modified: app/app.py $ # Stage the changes made by black. $ git add app/app.py $ # This will succeed as all pre-commit hooks will pass $ git commit -m 'example commit 2' black................................................(no files to check)Skipped Flake8...............................................(no files to check)Skipped [master 15b53b9] example commit 2 1 file changed, 6 insertions(+)